DGSA UK Consultants

 - Legal Requirement

-Why You Need a Dangerous Goods Safety Advisor
+Do I Need A Dangerous Goods Safety Advisor?

 Failure to appoint a competent DGSA is a criminal offense under UK law.
 Companies can face prosecution, unlimited fines, and prohibition from transporting dangerous goods.